Strip membership performers protest restrictions on grownup venues

 But one thing led to another.
 They designed a flyer and mailed it to people they knew.
 In what seemed like minutes, the word got around to hundreds of employees from the various clubs in the city.
 Online they heard from strip club artists as far as Texas and Miami.

-In front of town hall, 26-year-old Mason and 21-year-old Hall stood with a handful of fellow dancers and other dancers working in the industry, which Mayor Brandon Scott closed in December due to increasing coronavirus cases.
+Outside City Hall, 26-year-old Mason and 21-year-old Hall stood with a handful of fellow dancers and other industry dancers that Mayor Brandon Scott shut down in December due to rising coronavirus cases.
 However, as COVID-19 cases have subsided and the city eased restrictions on performing live elsewhere, adult entertainment is still banned.

 The excitement was enough to drown out another press conference scheduled near the NAACP’s Baltimore office.